Boolean-Hooligans/dognostic-1/README.md

 # dognostic

 ## Description of Project
-A dog breed informational website that will display dog breed information and in image of the dog breed.
+A dog breed informational website that will display dog breed information and in image of the specific dog breed chosen.
+The website pulls all the avalible dog breeds from the Dog API and puts them in form for the user to select.

 ## Aims/Goals